ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ```
 usage: ludwig train [options]

-This script trains a model.
+This script trains a model

 optional arguments:
   -h, --help            show this help message and exit